[Fixed!] Border Not Showing in Excel (6 Solutions)

 6. Unprotect Worksheet in Excel

 Furthermore, you should keep all cells visible.
-Which means don’t keep any row or column hidden.
+This means don’t keep any row or column hidden.
 For the visibility of Borders, you should unhide all the rows and columns.

-Read More: How to Hide Unused Columns in Excel (5 Quick Tricks)
+Read More: How to Lock Borders in Excel

 💬 Things to Remember